 Background shading is a rather different approach.
 Each cell of the plume is colored the same color as the background.
 This makes the cell invisible, however the cell is still opaque.
 Objects that are behind the background shaded cells are not visible.
-In this example, the cell outlines are shown as lines colored by the concentration values.
-Background shading of the surfaces provides a "hidden line" rendering where the cells behind are not shown.
+In this example, the cell systimes of ma ahayyyn ag limag aalamad hyy tha a componentiam valvas.
+Doekamaved shadina of the surfaces provides a "hidden line" rend lering where the cells behind are e concentration values.
+Background shading of not shown.